juliusyam/akrivis/index.markdown

 service6-des: We will run machine learning algorithms to help you predict what your data is telling you.

 # Project Section
-project1-title: Insert Title Here This is a Splendid Project
-project1-type: Data Cleaning & Transformation
+project1-title: COVID-19 Return to the Office Analysis
+project1-type: Exploratory data mining and gathering
-project1-date: Dec 2020
+project1-date: Sep 2020

-project2-title: Insert Title Here Also Decent Project Innit
-project2-type: Data Management & Warehousing
-project2-date: Sep 2021

-project3-title: Analysis of School Performance
+project2-title: Employee Exit Survey Analysis
-project3-type: Data Visualization & Analysis
+project2-type: Data Visualization & Analysis
-project3-date: Mar 2020
+project2-date: Mar 2020

-project4-title: Yolo Am I Right Lorem Ipsum This Already
-project4-type: Machine Learning for Correlation & Pattern Matching
-project4-date: Nov 2019
 ---

 <!-- This signifies what layouts are included.
 DONT TOUCH THIS, I will prepare this. -->